 In 2017 their client was admitted to hospital with a condition the doctors believed was terminal.
 Within a few days of being admitted, and while under heavy medication, his next-door neighbours had him sign an Enduring Power of Attorney.
 Within two weeks, the neighbours marketed his property for sale.
 It was sold approximately six months later.

-TASC’s client legally regained his full mental capacity and had the neighbours’ Enduring Power of Attorney revoked.
-TASC along with external support services found him a rental home and organised to have his remaining possessions returned to him.
+TASC National's client legally regained his full mental capacity and had the neighbours’ Enduring Power of Attorney revoked.
+TASC National, along with external support services, found him a rental home and organised to have his remaining possessions returned to him.